Ozarks Studies Symposium Schedule

 Description:

-Refreshments will be served, and the artist will be available to discuss her work.
+Refreshments will be served, and representatives from the Harlin Museum will be available to discuss the exhibit.

 8 - 9 a.m.